 Use your ears to check for abnormal sounds that might indicate hidden issues.

 Good documentation is a sign of a diligent owner.
 Check for original paperwork and detailed service records.

 Often fluids can tell you the internal condition of the engine and other parts.
 Inspect transmission, engine oil, coolant and hydraulic liquids.
-Look for sediment buildup, note viscosity, check for leaks or worn out pieces.
+Look for sediment buildup, note viscosity, check for leaks or worn-out pieces.
 Dirty fluids can be a sign of problems down the road.

 Just like buying a car, it helps to have an operator present to take the excavator for a test run.
-This enables you get a feel for how well it will handle, and also a chance to check for any issues that are not noticeable when the machine is idle.
+This enables you to get a feel for how well it will handle, and also a chance to check for any issues that are not noticeable when the machine is idle.

 Make sure you check the controls and full range of movements while the machine is running.
 Vary the operating speed and check the performance at full throttle.
 Test the range of movements and see if the machine is struggling to respond or keep up.

 Hydraulics can be expensive to replace and repair.
 Listen for abnormal noises, and get a feel for their ability to keep up with the controls.

 Observe the engine exhaust when the machine is running.
 The color of the smoke can give you hints on what is going on inside the engine:

 When you purchase your machine you should think about the upfront acquisition cost, your operating cost, your maintenance cost and likelihood of downtime costs.
 A very cheap excavator could cost more than a mid-priced excavator if it has high repair and downtime costs.